Complaints & Investigations

 The Nova Scotia Real Estate Commission is responsible for setting standards of practice for the real estate industry.
 This role serves both the industry and the public: to create consumer confidence and trust in the industry it is essential to limit unethical, incompetent, and illegal practices.
 This includes a thorough complaints and investigations process.

-The Commission receives complaints from consumers, industry members, real estate associations, financial institutions and police agencies.
+The Commission receives complaints from consumers, licensees, real estate associations, financial institutions and police agencies.
 The Registrar also has the authority to order an investigation if information comes forth from sources other than a formal written complaint.
 In particular, information regarding issues of serious threat to the public interest would result in an investigation.

 NO ANONYMOUS COMPLAINTS